react-native-community/directory/README.md

 > [!NOTE]
 > If your package is within a monorepo on GitHub, eg: https://github.com/expo/expo/tree/main/packages/expo-web-browser,
-> then the name, description, homepage, and topics (keywords) will be extracted from `package.json` for that subrepo.
+> then the name, description, homepage, and topics (keywords) will be extracted from `package.json` in the package subdirectory.
-> GitHub stats will be based on the monorepo, because there isn't really another option.
+> However, GitHub stats will be based on the monorepo, because there isn't really another option.

 ## How do I run my own version locally?